Here are Bukit Timah's best places to eat, shop, get pampered and explore nature's finest.

 Al Azhar, 11 Cheong Chin Nam Road, Singapore 599736

-Co-founders and executive chefs, Roberto Galbiati (former owner of Galbiati Gourmet Deli) and Antonio Manetto (former owner of Pizza Bella and Pasta Bella) have teamed up to bring this authentic Italian resto to Rail Mall.
+Co-founders and executive chefs, Roberto Galbiati (former owner of Galbiati Gourmet Deli) and Antonio Manetto (former owner of Pizza Bella and Pasta Bella), teamed up to bring this authentic Italian restaurant to Rail Mall.
 Fancy your Neapolitan-style pizzas?
 Chef Antonio, a native of the South of Italy (near Naples), handmakes his dough and allows them to rise for 30 hours.
 The authenticity goes beyond pizzas – chef Galbiati applies his Milanese cooking style to his handmade ravioli, fettuccine and agnolotti.

 Acqua e Farina, Rail Mall, 400 Upper Bukit Timah Road, Singapore 678050